DTaoo/Discriminative-Sounding-Objects-Localization/README.md

 #### Data Preparation

-- Download dataset, e.g., MUSIC, and split into training/validation/testing set
+- Download dataset, e.g., MUSIC, and split into training/validation/testing set.
+Specifically, for the training@stage_one, please use the [https://github.com/DTaoo/Discriminative-Sounding-Objects-Localization/blob/master/music-exp/data/data_indicator/music/solo/solo_training_1.txt](solo_training_1.txt).
+For the training@stage_two, we use the the music clip in [https://github.com/DTaoo/Discriminative-Sounding-Objects-Localization/blob/master/music-exp/data/data_indicator/music/solo/solo_training_2.txt](solo_training_2.txt) to synthesize the cocktail-party scenarios.

 - Extract frames at 4 fps by running